 - Old business: authorizing acquisition of right of way for the purpose of making improvements to West Newport Road.

 - New business: (a) fireworks permit for Lititz Christian School; (b) Hartz 5K for Oct.
 3.

 - Next meeting: Aug.
 19.

 West Lampeter Township supervisors

-- Monthly reports: (a) treasurer’s report; (b) Public Works Department report; (c) police department report; (d) Community Development Department report; (e) township manager’s report.
+- Monthly reports: (a) treasurer’s report; (b) Public Works Department report: authorize purchase of Kifco hose reel; (c) police department report; (d) Community Development Department report; (e) township manager’s report.

 - Township administration matters: (a) approve change order, general site contract, Village Park improvement project; (b) Pennsylvania Department of Transportation 2020-21 winter service agreement; (c) appoint supervisor to fill vacancy.